-13.7.3 Cluster Encryption Options
+14.7.3.
+Cluster Encryption Options

 You can either configure encryption for the embedded keystore (the PKCS #11 secured wallet) or for a external KMIP-compliant keystore using the Admin UI.
 Use the Edit Keystore Configuration page to configure encryption at rest for a cluster.
-Using this page you can configure data encryption, configuration file encryption, encryption of log files, or key synchronization.
+Using this page you can configure data encryption, configuration file encryption, or encryption of log files.

-1. To configure encryption using the embedded keystore in the Admin UI, click Clusters in the left navigation tree and click the name of the cluster you want to configure.

-2. Click the Keystore tab to configure the keystore for encryption at rest.
+- 1. To configure encryption using the embedded keystore in the Admin Interface, click Clusters in the left navigation tree and click the name of the cluster you want to configure. - 2.
+Click the Keystore tab to configure the keystore for encryption at rest.